-Similar to opex, capex is also composed of the directly attributed and the general expenditure to be allocated.
-The majority of capex is directly attributed from the jobs and departments that serve the relevant price control unit.
-More details are provided in Section 6 on Asset Methodology.
+Like opex, capex is also composed of the directly attributed and the general expenditure to be allocated.
+Most of the capex is directly attributed from the jobs and departments that serve the relevant price control unit.
+More details are provided in Section 7 on Asset Methodology.
 The general expenditure includes general supporting functions and salaries of project managers who serve these various capex projects.
 These indirectly incurred capital expenditures are allocated to each business unit in proportion to their share in the directly attributed capex.